jlam3950/projects/readme.md

-A handful of projects that I've been working on.
+Here are some of the projects that I have been working on.

 Lastest Update: Scene It